 Costa Rica is a destination famous for its lush vegetation, beautiful beaches, active volcanoes, and incredible waterfalls.
-Waterfalls in Costa Rica are scattered all over the country, and while most are usually located in off the beaten path destinations, there are a few that can be easily accessed from main tourist destinations.
+Waterfalls in Costa Rica are scattered all over the country, often in remote locations deep in the forest.
+While most are off the beaten path, there are a few waterfalls that can be easily accessed from main routes.

 Planning a Trip in the time of COVID?Keep in mind that information found in this article may have been impacted by travel restrictions and other closures.
 Double check opening hours, tour providers and hotel status before you go.
 And don't leave your home without travel insurance!
 If you are looking for an insurance provider that covers COVID-19, we recommend SafetyWing.
 Get Medical and Travel Insurance starting at just $40/month and you can sign up even if your trip has already started!

-One of the easiest waterfalls to visit in Costa Rica is La Fortuna Waterfall, located in the town of La Fortuna, at the base of the Arenal Volcano.
+One of the easiest waterfalls to visit in Costa Rica is La Fortuna Waterfall.
+This natural attraction is located in the town of La Fortuna, at the base of the Arenal Volcano.

 About La Fortuna Waterfall, Costa Rica

-There is an $18 USD entrance fee to visit La Fortuna Waterfall, but all proceeds from the sale of tickets go towards conservation and preservation of Arenal National Park.
+There is an $18 USD entrance fee for adults and $5 for children to visit La Fortuna Waterfall.
+All proceeds from the sale of tickets go towards the conservation and preservation of Arenal National Park.

 La Fortuna Waterfall opens at 7:30 a.m and closes at 4:00 p.m.
 Since this park is very popular, we recommend arriving early in the day to avoid the crowds.

 Pay attention to your surroundings and take your time on the way down.
-If you are lucky, you may be able to spot some birds and even monkeys.
+The bottom steps can be especially slippery, so safety is key.
+Plus, if you’re lucky, you may be able to spot some birds or even monkeys right from the staircase!

-Bathing in the chilly water of the La Fortuna Waterfall is highly recommended and offers a nice relief from the heat and sweat!
-Be careful as you go in, depending on the rains, the water may be high and the current – strong.
+Bathing in the chilly water of the La Fortuna Waterfall is highly recommended and offers a nice relief from the heat!
+But be careful as you go in; depending on the rain, the water may be high and the current can be strong.

 How to Get to La Fortuna Waterfall, Costa Rica